jonatack/bitcoin-development/logging.md

           libevent: Messages from the libevent library used for the HTTP server.

-          libevent: Messages from the libevent library used for the HTTP server.

           lock: All lock contentions and their duration.

           mempool: Messages related to actions done in the memory pool, most